panda3d/panda3d-docs/programming/networking/distributed/distributed-object.rst

 The Foo class will be used on clients and the FooAI class will be generated on the AI servers.

-An example Distributed Object class may look like the following:
+An example of a distributed object class implementation may look like the
+following:

 Client side DGameObject.py: